 This knife offers the same capabilities as the Micro Squeeze but in a slightly bigger, though still small, size.
 This is perfect for the majority of divers, and the increased size offers better cutting efficiency, for a very reasonable price.
 The tip of the knife can be customised based on preference, and the knife comes with a sheath and grommets, making BCD attachment possible on Aqua Lung BCD pockets.
 It also utilises a squeeze lock sheath system, making for a very reliable sheathing mechanism, and therefore less chance of losing your blade.

-The Halcyon Explorer dive knife is a knife designed with the considerations of explorers in mind.
+The Scubapro Mako Titanium dive knife is a knife designed with the considerations of travellers in mind.
 It is a small, lightweight, titanium knife, molded for easy one-handed operation.
 The sheath itself is angled in order to minimise contact with the suit.
-This is a knife used by many advanced cave divers, with excellent results.
-The only drawback is its increased price.
+This is an inexpensive knife that perfect for your first knife.

 Considerations Before Making a Purchase/ Frequently Asked Questions: